AliMehraji/Documents/posts/kubectl-ssa-csa.md

 kubectl apply --server-side -f netshoot-current.yaml -n test-tool
 ```

-As we expected the [Conflict][conflicts] happened, because the owner of those ips fields is the CNI, in this case is `calico`.
+As we expected the [Conflict][conflicts] happened, because

+- The owner of those ips fields is the CNI, in this case is `calico`.
+- **AND**
+- The Value of those IP Fields are different.

 ```bash
 Error from server (BadRequest): metadata.managedFields must be nil